Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 SDCL 50-15-4

 Prohibits using a drone to deliver contraband or controlled substances to a state prison or other correctional facility.
-Violations are charged as a Class 6 felony in addition to the penalty for the principal offense.
+Constitutes a felony in addition to the penalty for the principal offense.

 View source